HOME WISE Uranium Project > Radiation >

 Comments are expected before 19 June 2006.

-> Download draft report The Scope of Radiological Protection Regulations (March 8, 2006) external link (477k PDF)
+> Download draft report The Scope of Radiological Protection Regulations (March 8, 2006) (477k PDF)

 ICRP releases early Draft Guidance Document on Interpretation of Bioassay Data